 - Many countries throughout the world are home to a plethora of languages, belonging to very different cultures.
 India, a single country in Asia, has over thirty different languages!

-- English is a popularly-spoken language around the world, and it’s what we publish in at 24/7 Continents.
-But the worlds most popularly-spoken language is actually Mandarin Chinese!
+- English is a popularly-spoken language around the world, and it’s what we publish in at Science Trends.
+But the world’s most popularly-spoken language is actually Mandarin Chinese!

 - Calling all mango fans!
 Did you know that India produces over 12 million tons of mangos!